 Fix 5 - Check the Router's LED Lights

-LED patterns tell you what the router is doing:
+The LED pattern tells you what the router is actually doing:

 | LED Status | Meaning |